deliveryboy/DVD2MP3/README.txt

 Known issues

 Some DVDs with copy protection won’t work using this droplet.
-A workaround is to use this droplet in combination with the “Fairmount” and “VideoLAN Client media player” software.
-Where VLC provides the libdvdcss library Fairmount can use it to mount the copy protected DVD removing the protection temporarily.
+A workaround is to use this droplet in combination with the “Fairmount” and the “libdvdcss” library from the “VideoLAN Client” media player software.
+That way a copy protected DVD can be mounted removing the copy protection temporarily.

 Dependencies

-In order to use this droplet you need to install some additional software: First of all an AppleScript scripting addition from “Late Night Software” which extends AppleScripts capabilities for parsing XML data must be installed.
-Using MacPorts package manager there are two further packages which need to be installed.
-The first one is lsdvd which helps retrieving any information from a given DVD.
-The second package is MPlayer which brings two further tools: mencoder for encoding the DVD stream and mplayer for dumping the audio stream.
-Anyway both MacPorts packages depend on another packages wich will be installed, too.
+In order to use this droplet some additional software is required: First of all an AppleScript scripting addition from “Late Night Software” which extends AppleScriptʼs capabilities for parsing XML data must be installed.
+Using the “MacPorts” package manager there are two further required packages.
+The first one is “lsdvd” which helps retrieving any information from a given DVD.
+The second package is “MPlayer” which brings two further tools: “mencoder” for encoding the DVD stream and “mplayer” for dumping the audio stream.
+Anyway both packages depend on another packages which will be installed, too.

 Related internet resources